 The goal of the GSA program is to provide a supportive and stimulating interdisciplinary environment in which promising graduate students can interact with one another, as well as with faculty, visiting scholars, and Fellows of the Center, as they complete their dissertations and begin their transition to professional careers.

 Grants and Benefits

 Graduate Student Associates are members of the Center's residential scholarly community.
 GSAs are provided with shared office space equipped with computers and printers, and receive research grants of up to $3,000 for conference and short-term research travel or for other expenses related to dissertation research and professional development.

 Involvement with the program offers students the opportunity to present and receive feedback on their work in weekly seminars, held on Fridays.
 Because the members of this eclectic community come from many scholarly backgrounds, participants have an opportunity to learn about analytical approaches and research methodologies across disciplines and how to communicate with scholars outside of their own field, resulting in a significant broadening of their intellectual horizons.

 Who Is Eligible

 Students in doctoral or similarly advanced degree programs at any of Harvard's academic departments or professional schools may apply.
 Accepted students will have finished their course work, completed general exams, and have a focus relating to the core interests of the Weatherhead Center.
 These interests are broadly defined to encompass research on international, transnational, global, and comparative national issues and may address contemporary or historical topics, including rigorous policy analysis, as well as the study of specific countries and regions outside the United States.
-Preference is given to those applicants whose work is related to current research projects at the Weatherhead Center.
+Preference is given to those applicants whose work is related to current research projects at the Center.
 Most Graduate Student Associates are G4 and above, though some G3s are accepted if they have a fairly well-defined dissertation topic.
-Applicants should state why they are interested in joining the GSA program in their proposals.
+Applicants should state in their proposals why they are interested in joining the GSA program.